Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 When one wants to write an Isabelle theory, i.e. a document containing a number of theorems, lemmas, function definitions and more, Isabelle offers its own proof language called _#isar[]_, allowing its users to write human-readable structured proofs @manual-isar-ref.

 The #isar[] syntax consists of three main syntactic concepts: _Commands_, _methods_ and _attributes_.
-Particularly relevant for us are the commands, which includes keywords like `theorem` with which one can state a proposition followed by a proof, or `apply` with which one can apply a proof method.
+Particularly relevant for us are the commands, which include keywords like `theorem` with which one can state a proposition followed by a proof, or `apply` with which one can apply a proof method.

 === Implementation Design